 If you weren’t pursuing your present career, what other career might you have chosen?

 Painter.
 I would have loved to have been a visual artist.
 But being a poet comes close.

-Having my new pamphlet, Binge, accepted by Lighthouse Publications in Belfast.
+Having my new pamphlet, Binge, accepted by Lifeboat Publications in Belfast.
 It felt as good as when Ulsterman Publications published my first pamphlet, Knowing My Place, in 1971.
 Binge will be launched in Belfast on September 3.